covcom/303CEM/01 Linux/README.md

 ```
 ~/.ssh/authorized_keys
 ```
-If this command is not available you may need to manually copy the public key, log on to the server and paste it into the `authorized_keys` file.
+If this command is not available you may need to manually copy the public key, log on to the server and paste it into the `authorized_keys` file using the **nano** editor.

 Once you have done this you should be able to SSH in as normal. the server will authorise using the shared public key and you won't be asked for a password.